Our Philadelphia Eye Injury Lawyer Outlines Options for Your Disability Insurance

 How Eye Injuries Impact Physicians Caring for Patients in Pennsylvania

-Eye injuries and medical conditions causing impairment or the loss of vision can greatly negatively affect physicians and their ability to care for their patients.
-Some duties that cannot be performed or become more difficult for a physician after an eye injury to perform are:
+Eye injuries and medical conditions causing impairment or loss of vision can greatly affect physicians and their ability to care for their patients.
+Some duties that cannot be performed or become more difficult for a physician to perform after an eye injury are:

 - Performing surgery and other medical procedures